 You can also enquire about customised training for work communities and similar groups of more than 10 people.
 In addition to training enquiries, the form can be used to submit requests to arrange a safety walk or to observe an evacuation drill, for example.
 Please submit the request as early as possible, as our training sessions are in high demand.
 We only organise training for work communities and groups in Helsinki.

 You should also explore the activities of the two museums we maintain: the Fire Museum Civil Defence Museum and the Civil Defence Museum.
 Group visits to both museums are possible.
-You can also explore the Fire Museum through this video.
+You can also explore the Fire Museum through this videoLink to an external website, Opens in a new tab.

 An animated picture, where a fire fighter shows fire distuingisher for a child and an adult.